jessicarush/react-notes/notes.md

 TODO...

-### Demonstrate working with Flask backed as an API for database stuff.
+### Can I demonstrate working with a database via a Flask API backend and React frontend?

 TODO...